USS Numitor: Construction

 LST-954 was redesignated ARL-17 and named Numitor on 14 August 1944.
 Numitor was laid down on 19 September 1944, at Hingham, Massachusetts, by the Bethlehem-Hingham Shipyard; launched on 18 October 1944.
 After conversion by Bethlehem Key Highway Shipyard, Baltimore, Maryland, she was commissioned on 3 April 1945.

 Service history

 After shakedown in Chesapeake Bay, the landing-craft repair ship departed Norfolk, Virginia 12 May 1945; transited the Panama Canal; received additional gear on the West Coast, sailed via Pearl Harbor, the Marshall Islands, and Caroline Islands, and reached Okinawa, 10 August 1945.
 With the end of World War II her base of operations transferred to Sasebo, Japan, where the ship continued in occupation service from 22 September until 22 February 1946.

-Returning to the United States, Numitor again transited the Panama Canal and arrived Orange, Texas, 17 June 1946.
-Initially assisting in the deactivation of other vessels, she was placed out of commission in reserve 1 July 1947.
+Returning to the United States, Numitor again transited the Panama Canal and arrived in Orange, Texas, on 17 June 1946.
+Initially assisting in the deactivation of other vessels, she was placed out of commission in reserve on 1 July 1947.
 Struck from the Naval Vessel Register on 1 April 1960, Numitor was sold to the Southern Scrap Material Co., of New Orleans, Louisiana.
 The hull was later sold to the Dravo Corporation for conversion to a drydock.